 Mary had been volunteering her massage services to people with cancer.
 A cancer survivor herself, she loved being a helpful person in this way.
 But she was feeling frustrated that these clients were continually canceling at the last minute or simply not showing up for their appointment.
 The lack of consideration of her time was eroding the joy she had felt from being of service.
 Mary contacted me for a Feng Shui consultation to see if Feng Shui could help.

-Mary lives in a small cottage that she loves and keeps in good order.
+Mary lives in a small cottage that she loves and keeps in very good order.

 The results of this small change were profound.
-Mary’s massage clients stopped canceling and not showing up.
+The most obvious result was that Mary’s massage clients stopped canceling and not showing up.

 Feng Shui Tip

-Pay attention to the area in front of doorways.
+Pay attention to the area in front of your doorways, paying special attention to the front door.
 Keep the pathway in front of your doors clear.
-If you’re not sure if there is room for something move it for a week and notice the difference in how the space feels.
+If you’re not sure if there’s room for something, move it for a week and notice the difference in how the space feels.